vmware/vic-product/docs/user_doc/vic_vsphere_admin/ops_user_manual.md

 **Prerequisite**

+- Create one or more user accounts to use as the operations user for VCHs.
-Log into the Flex-based vSphere Web Client with a vSphere administrator account.
+- Log into the Flex-based vSphere Web Client with a vSphere administrator account.
 You cannot use the HTML5 vSphere Client to create user accounts.

 **Procedure**